Open Science in the Swedish Context 2026

 Description

-- Research planning and experiment design
+- Research planning and study design

-- Data collection and analysis
+- Data collection, management, and analysis

-- Publishing research results and education resources
+- Publishing research findings and educational resources

 Prerequisites